Luis Veiga da Cunha

 Luis Veiga da Cunha (born 1936 in Lisbon), is a Portuguese scientist, Professor at the Department of Environmental Sciences and Engineering of the NOVA University Lisbon.

+Early life and education

-He graduated in Civil Engineering at the Technical University of Lisbon and he holds a PhD degree from the same university.
+Da Cunha graduated in Civil Engineering at the Technical University of Lisbon and he holds a PhD degree from the same university.
 His main professional interests are related to Environment and Natural Resources Policies and Management, with a special emphasis on Water Resources.

+Career in Portugal (until 1983)

 He worked in Portugal until 1983 in teaching, research and consulting activities.
 During this period he was involved in numerous research projects and undertook consulting and teaching work in Portugal and in several foreign countries.

 Between 1971 and 1983 he was Director of the Division of Hydrology and River Hydraulics of the National Laboratory of Civil Engineering, LNEC in Lisbon, where he initiated the development of several new lines of research in the areas of water resources management and planning and of sustainable use of water resources.

+Visiting professorship

-He was Visiting Professor at Colorado State University (Fort Collins, Colorado) for the full academic year 1975-1976.
+Da Cunha was Visiting Professor at Colorado State University (Fort Collins, Colorado) for the full academic year 1975-1976.

+NATO career (1983–1999)

-Between 1983 and 1999 Veiga da Cunha lived in Brussels where he served as Administrator of the Scientific and Environmental Affairs Division of the North Atlantic Treaty Organization.
+Between 1983 and 1999 Da Cunha lived in Brussels where he served as Administrator of the Scientific and Environmental Affairs Division of the North Atlantic Treaty Organization.
 This Division was the executive arm for the programmes initiated by two Committees of the NATO Council: the Science Committee and the Committee on the Challenges of the Modern Society.
 The programmes of these two committees were originally intended to foster scientific, technological and environmental cooperation between the North American and the European NATO countries.
 Later, after the disintegration of the Soviet Union, they mainly focused on cooperation between NATO countries and the so-called partner countries in Central and Eastern Europe and the former Soviet Union.
 Among his responsibilities while serving at NATO, he launched and directed various programs in the area of the environment, in particular the Special Programs on “Environmental Security” and “The Science of Global Environmental Change”.
 Each of these areas developed into a large number of projects and about 60 books have been published based on the results.

+Return to Portugal (1999–present)

-In 1999 Veiga da Cunha returned to Portugal, as a full Professor at the Nova University of Lisbon.
+In 1999 Da Cunha returned to Portugal, as a full Professor at the NOVA University Lisbon.
 He also became a member of the National Council on Environment and Sustainable Development since 2001 and of the National Water Council since its creation in 1994.
 From 2001 to 2005 he has served as the Portuguese national delegate to the NATO Science Committee.